rachitnigam/rachitnigam.com/content/home/about.md

 # Biography

-Rachit Nigam is a PhD student of computer science at Cornell University.
+Rachit Nigam is a PhD student studying computer science at Cornell University.
 His research interests include programming languages and systems design.
-He previously worked in the PLASMA research group at the University of Massachusetts Amherst.
-He is spending his summer working as a software engineering intern at Google in the web frameworks team.
+He previously worked in the PLASMA research group at the University of Massachusetts Amherst with [Prof. Arjun Guha](http://people.cs.umass.edu/arjun).